jenkinsci/docker/README.md

 docker run -p 8080:8080 -p 50000:50000 -v jenkins_home:/var/jenkins_home jenkins/jenkins:lts
 ```

-this will automatically create a 'jenkins_home' volume on docker host, that will survive container stop/restart/deletion.
+this will automatically create a 'jenkins_home' [docker volume](https://docs.docker.com/storage/volumes/) on the host machine, that will survive the container stop/restart/deletion.

-Avoid using a bind mount from a folder on host into `/var/jenkins_home`, as this might result in file permission issue.
-If you _really_ need to bind mount jenkins_home, ensure that directory on host is accessible by the jenkins user in container (jenkins user - uid 1000) or use `-u some_other_user` parameter with `docker run`.
+NOTE: Avoid using a [bind mount](https://docs.docker.com/storage/bind-mounts/) from a folder on the host machine into `/var/jenkins_home`, as this might result in file permission issues (the user used inside the container might not have rights to the folder on the host machine).
+If you _really_ need to bind mount jenkins_home, ensure that the directory on the host is accessible by the jenkins user inside the container (jenkins user - uid 1000) or use `-u some_other_user` parameter with `docker run`.

 ## Backing up data